Aaron Twersky of Chernobyl

-Aaron Twersky of Chernobyl (1784–1871) was a Ukrainian rabbi.
+Aaron Twersky of Chernobyl (1784 – 21 November 1871) was a Ukrainian rabbi.
 He succeeded his father Rabbi Mordechai Twersky as rebbe of the Chernobler chasidim.

 Biography

 Aaron Twersky was born in Chernobyl in 1784, the first-born of Rabbi Mordechai Twersky and Chayo Soro (daughter of Rabbi Aaron the Great of Karlin).

 He received his education from his grandfather, Rabbi Menachem Nachum Twersky of Chernobyl.

-He married the daughter of Rabbi Gedalyo of Linits (author of Teshuos Chein), who bore him two daughters, Chayo Soro (who married Yisroel, grandson of Rabbi Nachman of Breslov) and Perl (who married Rabbi Yitschok of Berezne).
+He married the daughter of Rabbi Gedalyo of Linits (author of Teshuos Chein).
+They had two daughters, Chayo Soro (who married Yisroel, grandson of Rabbi Nachman of Breslov) and Perl (who married Rabbi Yitschok of Berezne).

 Twersky later married the daughter of Rabbi Tsvi of Korostyshiv.
-She bore him three sons – Menachem Nochum of Loiev, Yeshayo Meshulom Zishe of Chernobyl and Boruch Osher of Chernobyl – and a daughter, Feygl, who married Rabbi Duvid Moshe Friedman of Czortków.
+They had three sons – Menachem Nochum of Loiev, Yeshayo Meshulom Zishe of Chernobyl and Boruch Osher of Chernobyl – and a daughter, Feygl, who married Rabbi Duvid Moshe Friedman of Czortków.

 He wrote an approbation to Or laYshorim by Rabbi Yechiel Michel Epstein.